confluentinc/demo-dsp-fraud-detection/README.md

 ## Conclusion
 Congratulations!
-You have successfully implemented real time fraud detection using an Oracle DB on a private network, Confluents Private Link,  Fully managed connectors, fully managed Kafka streams, and Opensearch dashboards.
+You have successfully deployed real-time fraud detection employing an Oracle DB on a private network, utilizing Confluent's Private Link, fully managed connectors, fully managed Kafka streams, and Opensearch dashboards.

+This use case demonstrates the advanced and proactive approach financial institutions can adopt to combat fraud effectively.
+By integrating stream processing with private connectors, they can drive real-time monitoring and detection capabilities, ensuring secure and seamless transaction processing.

-This demo can be updated to work for your specific use case long term.
+Feel free to leverage and update this demo to work for your specific use case long term.